top of page

 Brand Awareness: Track the number of unique viewers (reach) and how often they see your ad (frequency).
 High reach ensures broad exposure, while optimal frequency ensures viewers remember your brand without feeling overwhelmed.

-Brand Lift Evaluate the increase in brand recognition, consideration, and preference post-campaign.
+Brand Lift: Evaluate the increase in brand recognition, consideration, and preference post-campaign.
 Conduct pre- and post-campaign surveys to measure changes in consumer perception.

 Engagement Metrics